-"wireless transmission of voice signals with radio waves," 1907, abstracted from earlier combinations such as radio-receiver (1903), radiophone (1881), radio-telegraphy (1898), from radio- as a combining form of Latin radius "beam."
-Use for "radio receiver" is first attested 1913; sense of "sound broadcasting as a medium" is from 1913.
+"wireless transmission of voice signals with radio waves," 1907, abstracted or shortened from earlier combinations such as radio-receiver (1903), radiophone "instrument for the production of sound by radiant energy" (1881), radio-telegraphy "means of sending telegraph messages by radio rather than by wire" (1898), from radio- as a combining form of Latin radius "beam" (see radius).
+Use for "radio receiver" is attested by 1913; sense of "sound broadcasting as a medium" also is from 1913.

 That winter, however—the winter of 1921-22—[radio] came with a rush.
 Soon everybody was talking, not about wireless telephony, but about radio.
 A San Francisco paper described the discovery that millions were making: "There is radio music in the air, every night, everywhere.
 Anybody can hear it at home on a receiving set, which any boy can put up in an hour."
 In February President Harding had an outfit installed in his study, and the Dixmoor Golf Club announced that it would install a "telephone" to enable golfers to hear church services.
 [Frederick Lewis Allen, "Only Yesterday: An Informal History of the 1920's," 1931]